-- Utilise green spaces throughout the development that allow for the creation of ecologically diverse drainage features that will also act to openly retain excess surface water and create beautiful green water landscapes. - 2 Consider the use of sustainable drainage measures through simple mechanisms like water butts, planters, green/ brown roofs at property level (e.g. sedum on garden sheds or bike stores) that help to capture rainwater before entering the ground. - Build in permeable surfaces associated with some streets, where appropriate, that can capture and filter rainwater before slowly releasing it back to the ground. - Incorporate planted drainage channels and planters in community gardens and open spaces to absorb rainwater while protecting and enhancing the site's ecological diversity.
+- Utilise green spaces throughout the development that allow for the creation of water and create beautiful green water landscapes. - Consider the use of sustainable drainage measures through simple mechanisms like water butts, planters, green/ brown roofs at property level (e.g. sedum on garden sheds or bike stores) that help to capture rainwater before entering the ground. - Build in permeable surfaces associated with some streets, where appropriate, that can capture and filter rainwater before slowly releasing it back to the ground. - Incorporate planted drainage channels and planters in community gardens and open spaces to absorb rainwater while protecting and enhancing the site's ecological diversity.